 - Add a OneNote tab to provide a jotting area for anything and everything.
-It could be notes that you take during a project meeting or that good idea you need to write down before you forget.
+It could be noted that you take during a project meeting or that good idea you need to write down before you forget.
 The key to OneNote is that it helps you manage unstructured information, using its search capability to find that needle in a haystack.

 - Is there a spreadsheet that the team will need to use frequently?
 If so, add an Excel tab and link it to that spreadsheet.
 It’s right there in front of you whenever you need it.

-- Create a planner for the project to show time lines, milestones and deadlines.
+- Create a planner for the project to show timelines, milestones, and deadlines.

 Development of Teams

-Microsoft Teams is very much work in progress.
+Microsoft Teams is very much a work in progress.
 It was launched in mid-2017 and continues to be a focus of development for Microsoft.
 This means that in a few places you need to take extra care.
 For example, there are three ways to edit a Word document: in the Teams application, in Word Online via a browser and in the Word application on your PC.
 The features vary between these three implementations, so take care when features apparently move or disappear.

-On the up side, Teams will be improving and getting additional features.
+On the upside, Teams will be improving and getting additional features.
 Expect developments in terms of integration of Skype for Business and integration of telephone services.
 Because Teams is part of your Office 365 subscription, you will automatically get these new features when new versions of the software are released.

 If you would like to explore how you could make a success of using Microsoft Teams for your teams, call us on 01235 426700 or e-mail email@example.com.